argosatcore/Deb_Dots/README.md

 - **Mouse set for left handed people:** Because I'm a lefty.
 That's it.
 If you happen to be part of the other 90% of the human population, just delete the  ".mouseconfig" file.
 - **Change directories without using the "cd" command:** Just type the name of the directory to move into it.
 - **Bash completion is no longer case sensitive:** No more wasted time pressing keys to get upper case letters.
+- **Combined less and neovim as a pager for man pages:** Because man pages deserve better.

 ## Stuff referenced by these configs
 All of which are `apt install`able: